vladigr1/soft-project/UI/README-DataDeveloperScreen.txt

 2) units needs to be constant

-3) filters needs to be switched from a droptext menu
+3) filters needs to be switched from a droptext menu - eldad

 4) update system configuration - needs to implelment save for the changes made by the dev